GfSE/SAF-Specification/developing-saf/concept/concepts.md

-Specifies a detail of an interaction point on a Logical Level.
+Specifies a detail of an interaction point on Logical Level.
 ## Logical Context Element
 Abstract element of a System Context in the Logical Domain, outside the SOI scope, interacting with the SOI.
 ## Logical Element